project-anuvaad/anuvaad-corpus-tools/pib-crawler-type1/README.md

 # PIB_Scraping

 #### Creates all the directories and files in the current directory
-#### Tokenizer in this for now discards sentences that have 4 or less than 4 words.
-This is not feasible.
-For now aligning works fine

 To run :